 On the way to PlanetProof Plant Products certification is mandatory for all companies that: On the way to PlanetProof Chain of Custody certification is mandatory for all companies that: On the way to PlanetProof certification is not mandatory for companies that: produce or sell On the way to PlanetProof certified plant products.
-When companies also purchase certified products in addition to their own production, the On the way to PlanetProof Chain of Custody certification scheme applies to this part of their activities. process certified products not originating from its own production and sell processed products with the On the way to PlanetProof label. purchase certified non-prepacked products and sell them with the On the way to PlanetProof label. purchase, sell and manage a part of the logistical process of On the way to PlanetProof products. only purchase and sell pre-packaged On the way to PlanetProof certified products. purchase non-prepacked certified products and not sell them as certified products. provide a specific service (e.g. packaging, invoicing) but do not own the certified product.
+When companies also purchase certified products in addition to their own production, the On the way to PlanetProof Chain of Custody certification scheme applies to this part of their activities. process certified products not originating from its own production and sell processed products with the On the way to PlanetProof label. purchase certified non-prepacked products and sell them with the On the way to PlanetProof label. are On the way to PlanetProof Plant Products certified and purchase additional products. purchase, sell and manage a part of the logistical process of On the way to PlanetProof products. only purchase and sell pre-packaged On the way to PlanetProof certified products. purchase non-prepacked certified products and not sell them as certified products. provide a specific service (e.g. packaging, invoicing) but do not own the certified product.
 However, these service providers must be inspected during the inspection of the client.